 Earth's future atmosphere.

 Since the beginning of the industrial revolution in 1750, humans have been burning coal and petroleum products to provide the energy to power machinery.
 The combustion of fossil fuels has been generating large quantities of the greenhouse gases carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 The chart below shows the levels of atmospheric carbon dioxide during the last millennium and the sharp rise during the twentieth century.
-The concentration of atmospheric carbon dioxide today is 394 parts per million (ppm) and the North Pole's mean annual temperature is -20°C. When the carbon dioxide concentration was 2,000 ppm 55 million years ago during the Paleocene–Eocene Thermal Maximum (PETM), the North Pole's temperature averaged 23°C (73.4°F).
+The concentration of atmospheric carbon dioxide today is approximately 400 parts per million (ppm) and the North Pole's mean annual temperature is -20°C. When the carbon dioxide concentration was 2,000 ppm 55 million years ago during the Paleocene–Eocene Thermal Maximum (PETM), the North Pole's temperature averaged 23°C (73.4°F).
 It is thought that elevated levels of greenhouse gases will cause global warming and influence weather patterns.
 Many cities bordering the coastal areas will be permanently flooded if the ice deposits in Greenland and Antarctica melt.